Day 01: Arrival

 Day 03: Patan, Bungmati and Khokana

-Breakfast at the hotel.
-Later proceed to sightseeing tour of Patan, Patan Industrial State, Bungmati and Khokana.
+After enjoying breakfast at the hotel, embark on a sightseeing tour of Patan, Patan Industrial State, Bungamati, and Khokana.

-Patan as it is known today is located on the southern banks of the Bagmati River and is one of the three main cities in Kathmandu Valley.
-The city is believed to be the first settlement in the Valley and was established by the Kirat dynasty who ruled for more than 1200 years from the 3rd century BC.
-Patan is famous for its amazing collection of fantastically carved temples, palace courtyards, water spouts, public baths and houses with their equally elaborate wood, stone and metal carvings under the patronages of the Kirat, Lichivi and Malla kings.
-Patan has more than a 1000 temples and monuments dedicated to the uniquely Nepali mix of Buddhist and Hindu gods, chief among which are the mounds erected by the great Indian Emperor Asoka in the four corners of the city when he visited Nepal in 250 BC.
-Patan Durbar square is one of the seven Monument Zones that make up the Kathmandu Valley UNESCO World Heritage Site.
+Patan, located on the southern banks of the Bagmati River, is one of the three main cities in the Kathmandu Valley and is believed to be the first settlement in the Valley.
+The city boasts an impressive collection of elaborately carved temples, palace courtyards, water spouts, public baths, and houses adorned with intricate wood, stone, and metal carvings under the patronage of the Kirat, Lichivi, and Malla kings.
+With over 1,000 temples and monuments dedicated to a unique blend of Buddhist and Hindu gods, Patan Durbar Square is one of the seven Monument Zones that make up the Kathmandu Valley UNESCO World Heritage Site.

 Overnight at Kathmandu